 The Long Weekend

-When all of the year's 20,000 nominations are in, Goich and her Recording Academy colleagues bivouac themselves in a hotel for three days to listen to every single nomination in their respective genres.
+When all of the year's thousands of nominations are in, Goich and her Recording Academy colleagues bivouac themselves in a hotel for three days to listen to every single nomination in their respective genres.
 Each nomination is checked for its eligibility and to ensure it has been nominated in the right category.

 It's an intensive few days.
 "There are CDs going from room to room to room to room to room," Goich says.
 "You can get up and take a walk, go get some sunshine on your face, but really it's just listening, listening, listening."